terisikk/animeippo-api/README.md

 Cannot process people with no scores added

+# How to run locally

-flask --app animeippo.main run --host 0.0.0.0
+flask --app app run --host 0.0.0.0